Vlado Chernozemski

+Croat and Macedonian Bulgarian circles celebrated his act.
 For murdering King Alexander I, Chernozemski was posthumously declared the most dangerous terrorist in Europe.
+Chernozemski is considered a hero in Bulgaria.
+The official historiography in North Macedonia regards him as a controversial Bulgarian.

 Early life

 Velichko Dimitrov Kerin was born in the village of Kamenitsa, then in the Principality of Bulgaria, now a quarter of the town of Velingrad.
 His father, Dimitar Kerin, and his mother, Risa Baltadzieva, were both local peasants.
 He received primary education in his native village.
 His mother died when he was 14 years old and the young Kerin was induced to help his father feed the family along with his younger brother and two sisters.
 Chernozemski joined the military in Plovdiv.
 During World War I, he served in the engineer corps.
-After the war he worked as a driver and watchmaker.
+After the war, he worked as a driver and watchmaker.
 As a youngster, he was prone to drinking alcohol, but later reformed and became a vegetarian.
 He married in 1919.
 In 1923, his daughter Latinka was born.
 In 1925, he divorced and remarried.
 He lived in Sofia until 1932.
 According to a conspiracy theory promoted by himself, he was born in a village called Patrick near Štip, that was burned down by the Serbian army during the Second Balkan War, and was never restored.
 His mother and father were therefore living in Bulgaria as refugees.
-He used different aliases and pseudonyms such as Vlado Georgiev Chernozemski, Peter Kelemen, Vlado the Chauffeur, Rudolph Suk, Vladimir Dimitrov Vladimirov etc. Even his second wife didn't know his real name, or anything about his past.
+He used different aliases and pseudonyms such as Vlado Georgiev Chernozemski, Peter Kelemen, Vlado the Chauffeur, Rudolph Suk, Vladimir Dimitrov Vladimirov etc. Even his second wife did not know his real name or anything about his past.
 There are no records of him in Bulgaria beyond 1932, but he was re-identified in 1934, after his death in France.

 Revolutionary activity

 IMRO

 A legend describing Chernozemski as Vlado the Driver (Владо Шофьора) appeared in Macedonia, since he worked for a company in Dupnitsa as a driver for a short time.
 In the early 1920s, he moved to Bansko, when the Internal Macedonian Revolutionary Organization (IMRO) was re-established by Todor Alexandrov.
-Chernozemski joined the IMRO in 1922 in the unit Voivode Ivan Barlyo.
+Chernozemski joined the IMRO in 1922 in the unit of the voivode Ivan Barlyo.
 From 1923 to 1924, he was a member of Trayan Lakavishki's cheta.
-Chernozemski also entered the region of Vardar Macedonia with IMRO bands and participated in more than 15 skirmishes with Yugoslav police He soon became one of the best marksmen in the organization, known for his courage, sangfroid and discipline.
+Chernozemski also entered the region of Vardar Macedonia with IMRO bands and participated in more than 15 skirmishes with Yugoslav police.
+He soon became one of the best marksmen in the organization, known for his courage, sangfroid and discipline.